Deploying to Akamai Cloud (Linode) via DeployHQ: Automated VPS Deployment

-Deploying your code or Wordpress site hosted with Linode is very simple with DeployHQ.
+Deploying your code or website to a server hosted on Akamai Cloud (formerly Linode) is straightforward with DeployHQ.

-Firstly, you'll need to set up your DeployHQ project, then connect to your Linode server.
+Firstly, you'll need to set up your DeployHQ project, then connect to your Akamai Cloud compute instance.

 Setting up your project